ckgxrg-salt/DMIAE/README.md

 Any characters that appears in the script must be declared, otherwise they'll be identified as part of other characters' line.
 Character names that declared in the header should be **EXACTLY THE SAME** as they appear in the script.
 If there are spell errors，**ALL** names, even misspelled ones, should be declared.
-It's better to avoid name ambiguities, for example, don't just refer to the first name when two characters both have it.
+It's better to avoid name ambiguities, for example, don't just refer to the first name when two characters have the same one.
 DMIAE, by default, uses the first defined name of character.(To avoid ambiguities)
+Please do not repetitively define character names.
 *All, Everyone* and such are declared as fallback, you can also manually declare them again.
 ```
 @Hamilton:the main character	//OK